evennia/evennia/docs/source/First-Steps-Coding.md

 also walks through you making your first few tweaks.

-Before continuing, make sure you have Evennia installed and running by following the [Getting Started](Getting-Started) instructions.
+Before continuing, make sure you have Evennia installed and running by following the [Getting Started](./Getting-Started.md) instructions.
 You should have initialized a new game folder with the `evennia --init foldername` command.
 We will in the following assume this folder is called "mygame".

-It might be a good idea to eye through the brief [Coding Introduction](./Coding-Introduction) too (especially the recommendations in the section about the evennia "flat" API and about using `evennia shell` will help you here and in the future).
+It might be a good idea to eye through the brief [Coding Introduction](./Coding-Introduction.md) too (especially the recommendations in the section about the evennia "flat" API and about using `evennia shell` will help you here and in the future).